UW-COSC-2030-SP-2018/lab-0-learning-git-and-github-BDonaghe/facts.md

-# LastName, FirstName (replace with yours)
+# Donaghe, Brandon (replace with yours)
 List two truths and one lie about you below

-1.
+1. I play basketball
-1.
+1. I have left the country
-1.
+1. I am from Wyoming

 Bonus (+1), add your screen shot as an image here.